SchweizerischeBundesbahnen/netzgrafik-editor-frontend/documentation/Graphic_Timetable.md

 #### Minimum number of tracks on sections

-The distance-time diagram provides a graphical overview of the entire corridor of interest and reveal points of intersection or overlap between different train runs.
+The distance-time diagram provides a graphical overview of the entire corridor of interest and reveals points of intersection or overlap between different train runs.
 These intersection points indicate potential conflicts or temporal overlaps between trains.
-The temporal overlaps takes also into account of the headway time which can be defined for each trainrun category seperatly.
+The temporal overlaps take also into account the headway time which can be defined for each trainrun category separately.

 By analyzing these conflicting regions in the distance-time diagram, it is possible to estimate the minimum number of tracks needed to ensure smooth train operations.
 These projections can give